 ^{} The exercise prices as per the share option scheme are quoted in British Pounds.
-The indicative equivalent USD amounts shown in the table above are based on the exchange rates as at 31 December 2014.
+The indicative equivalent USD amounts shown in the table above are based on the exchange rates as at 31 December 2015.

-- policy for the remuneration of executive directors will be determined and regularly reviewed independently of executive management and will set the tone for the remuneration of other senior executives - the remuneration structure will support and reflect the Group's stated purpose to maximize long-term shareholder value - the remuneration structure will reflect a just system of rewards for the participants - the overall quantum of all potential remuneration components will be determined by the exercise of informed judgement of the independent remuneration committee, taking into account the success of the Group and the competitive global market - a significant personal shareholding will be developed in order to align executive and shareholder interests - the assessment of performance will be quantitative and qualitative and will include exercise of informed judgement by the remuneration committee within a framework that takes account of sector characteristics and is approved by shareholders - the committee will be proactive in obtaining an understanding of shareholder preferences - remuneration policy and practices will be as transparent as possible, both for participants and shareholders - the wider scene, including pay and employment conditions elsewhere in the Group, will be taken into account, especially when determining annual salary increases.
+- the remuneration structure will reflect a just system of rewards for the participants - the overall quantum of all potential remuneration components will be determined by the exercise of informed judgement of the independent remuneration committee, taking into account the success of the Group and the competitive global market - a significant personal shareholding will be developed in order to align executive and shareholder interests - the assessment of performance will be quantitative and qualitative and will include exercise of informed judgement by the remuneration committee within a framework that takes account of sector characteristics and is approved by shareholders - the committee will be proactive in obtaining an understanding of shareholder preferences - remuneration policy and practices will be as transparent as possible, both for participants and shareholders - the wider scene, including pay and employment conditions elsewhere in the Group, will be taken into account, especially when determining annual salary increases.